-If you are working on your website in a secure environment and in your own computer, the easiest way to leave your site is to type another URL into your browser window, or by closing your browser without logging out.
+When working on your site in a secure environment and in your own computer, the easiest way to exit your site is to enter another URL into your browser, or simply close your browser altogether without logging out.

-If you’re working on a shared or public computer, or in an unsecured space, however, this can leave your account exposed.
-Someone could view your browser history, access your account and get into your WordPress Dashboard.
+If you’re working on a shared or public computer, or in an unsecured space, however, this presents a security risk.
+Someone could view your browser history, access your account and get inside your WordPress Dashboard.

-You can avoid having your account be tampered with or hijacked by logging off when you are done working on your site.
+You can avoid leaving your account exposed by logging off when you are done working.

-The simple tutorial below explains how to log out of WordPress and some additional things you can do with your WordPress logout function.
+The tutorial below explains how to log out of WordPress and provides additional information about ways to extend the WordPress logout function.

-Note: When you sign into your WordPress site, a “cookie” is stored in your web browser.
+Note: When you log into your WordPress site, WordPress stores a “cookie” in your web browser.
 This cookie allows WordPress to remember who you are.
-If you leave your site for a while and come back again later, WordPress will recognize the cookie and not ask you to log in again.
+If you leave your site for a while but return later, WordPress will recognize the cookie and not ask you to log in again.

 Important: The cookie cannot tell WordPress who is actually logged into your site.
-If a WordPress cookie is set in your web browser, anyone using your computer can access the admin screens of your site.
+If you have a WordPress cookie set in your web browser, anyone using your computer can access your admin area.

 To prevent this from happening (especially when using a public or shared computer) click on the Log Out link and WordPress will delete the cookie from your web browser.
 To reset the cookie just log into WordPress again.

-Also, while you are logged into the WordPress admin, your web browser may be sending multiple requests to your server, depending on what kind of plugins you have installed, and if you are editing pages on your site (this is mainly due to the WordPress autosave feature).
+Also, while you are logged into your WordPress admin dashboard, your browser could be sending multiple requests to your server, depending on what kind of plugins you have installed, and if you are in the process of editing posts on your site (this is largely due to the WordPress autosave feature).

-These requests can add up to a large amount of resource usage if you leave your computer unattended throughout the day, especially on a shared server.
-This is another reason why it is also recommended that you log out of WordPress if you’re no longer working on your site.
+If you leave open your WordPress admin screen and leave your computer for a while, WordPress will continue sending requests to the server.
+This is another reason why it is also recommended that you log out of your WP dashboard when you’re no longer working on your computer or website.

-At the far right-hand side of the Admin Toolbar is the “Howdy, User” section with an image of your Gravatar.
+On the far right-hand side of the Admin Toolbar is the “Howdy, User” section with your Gravatar image.

-If you hover over this area with your mouse it expands to display your name and username, and links pointing to your “Profile Screen” and a “Log Out” link.
+Hover over this area with your mouse and it displays your name and username, with links pointing to your “Profile Screen” and a “Log Out” link.

 Your WordPress session is now terminated …

-As an added security measure, WordPress lets you log out of all current sessions except the one in your current browser session.
+As an additional security prevention measure, WordPress lets you log out of all current sessions except the one in your present browser session.
 This is useful if, for example, you have left your account logged in at a public computer, or if you’ve lost or misplaced your phone.

-To log out of all sessions in WordPress, go to the “Howdy, User” section and click on the “Edit My Profile” link …
+To log off all sessions in WordPress, go to the “Howdy, User” section and choose the “Edit My Profile” link …

-Click “Log Out of All Other Sessions” …
+Click on the “Log Out of All Other Sessions” button …

-You will be logged out of everywhere else, except for your existing browser session …
+You will be logged out of all other sessions, except for your existing session …

 WordPress Log Out Plugins

-In addition to the built-in logout functions explained above, you can extend your site’s log out capabilities using plugins.
+In addition to the built-in log out functions explained above, you can extend your site’s log out functionality using plugins.

-WordPress gives you a similar functionality.
-You can automatically log out all inactive users with the WP Idle Logout plugin.
+With WordPress you can do the same.
+You can automatically log out all inactive users on your site using the WP Idle Logout plugin.

 This is not the same as the default WordPress expired session notice that users will sometimes get when working on their site …